saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutemailupdate">CheckoutEmailUpdate</a></td>
 <td>

-Updates email address in the existing Checkout object.
+Updates email address in the existing checkout object.

 </td>
 </tr>